aggreyjr/AirBnB_clone_v3/README.md

 ## Environment
 This project is interpreted/tested on Ubuntu 14.04 LTS using python3 (version 3.4.3)
+Later forked by Aggrey and interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.4.3)

 ## Installation
 * Clone this repository: `git clone "https://github.com/alexaorrico/AirBnB_clone.git"`